Can Channel Incentives alone encourage partners to stick with your company and products/services?

 Frankly, not always, but they do help.

 Coupling rewards as well as providing the best possible service is what will make your channel programme successful.
 These should make up the overarching structure of a great channel strategy.
 Motivating your partners is getting more and more imperative.
 Drive future success by adopting these quick tips:

 1. Consider your partners’ growth as important as your own

-It’s a symbiosis that you need to nurture.
+When it comes to promoting channel loyalty, it’s a symbiosis that you need to nurture your channel partners.
 Your company should act as a long-term collaborator to each of your channel partners.
 Identify and react to changes within the market as quickly as possible.
 Show that you are interested in their company, their development, their success.
 After all, it ties in with your own.
 Reinforce the joint efforts as often as you can.

 2. Treat them to exclusives

 Make sure they know about new products and services, changes and updates before anyone else.
 If information is sensitive, have them sign a non-disclosure agreement.
 Encourage a feeling of inclusion and it will bolster the channel loyalty program.